Discover the best route to visit Québec ‘s rich history and vibrant culture.

 Additional Historical Sites to Consider

-If you have extra time, consider adding the following sites to your route:
+If you have extra time, consider adding the following sites to your best route to visit Québec:

 - Basilique Sainte-Anne-de-Beaupré: Located just outside the city, this magnificent basilica is one of the most visited shrines in Canada.